NLP-Suite/NLP-Suite/setup_Windows/readme_Windows.txt

 1. Double click update_NLP-Suite.bat on your local machine every time you want to get new/changed files from GitHub.
 2. Double click on update_NLP-Suite_auto.bat and, from then on, when exiting the NLP Suite new/changed files will be automatically pulled from GitHub.
 You only need to run update_NLP-Suite_auto.bat once.
+The update_NLP-Suite_auto.bat ONLY WORKS IF YOU OPEN THE NLP SUITE FROM THE DESKTOP ICON OR THE run_NLP-Suite.bat.
+IT DOES NOT WORK IF YOU RUN IN COMMAND/PROMPT python NLP_welcome_main.py or python NLP_menu_main.py

 The update features rely on Git.
 Please download Git at this link https://git-scm.com/downloads, if it hasn’t been installed already.